Jaakk0S/fixplayground/README.md

     core/src/main/resources/*.properties
     docker-run.sh

-The FIX session settings (in settings-\*.properties) can be overridden by passing the container environment variables FIXSETTING.name=value.
+The FIX session settings (in settings-[acceptor|initiator]properties) can be overridden by passing the container environment variables FIXSETTING.name=value.